Some flour, a pinch of salt, a little yeast, a layer of tomato sauce, and a dollop of cheese: pizza is as simple as it is delicious.

 It's a document in which you lay out the details for your project, the objectives you have for your business, and the steps you'll need to take to ensure it's a success.

-Giving you a clear and overall view of your venture, the business plan will allow you to iron out any kinks, highlight its strengths, quantify the amount of money needed to bring it into fruition, and estimate its potential profitability.
+Giving you a clear and overall view of your venture, the business plan will allow you to iron out any kinks, highlight its strengths, quantify the amount of money needed to bring it into fruition, and estimate the potential profitability of a pizzeria.

 You can then use this document to present your business idea to banks or potential investors, who will then decide whether or not they'd like to lend the funds to help get your business off the ground.